-Following Nymex Holdings Inc.'s extremely successful initial public offering (IPO) late last week, the company's chairman left the field open, responding that future mergers were not out of the question, possibly even with its largest rival Atlanta-based IntercontinentalExchange (ICE).
+Following Nymex Holdings Inc.’s extremely successful initial public offering (IPO) earlier in the month, the company’s chairman left the field open, responding that future mergers were not out of the question, possibly even with its largest rival Atlanta-based IntercontinentalExchange (ICE).

 According to Dow Jones News Service, Nymex Holdings Chairman Richard Schaeffer said his company was open to discussions on mergers when asked about a possible union with ICE.
 “We look at all opportunities,” Schaeffer told Dow Jones.
 “If one comes where one and one make three, we’ll take a look at it.

 “We’re open for discussions from this day further…and we’re looking at all alternatives,” he added.